 - Build your 'soft skills.'
 Top-notch legal skills are not enough.
 Strong interpersonal or soft skills are essential if you want to stand out in your firm or legal department.
 These skills include the ability to convey information clearly, concisely and professionally.
 Another essential but often overlooked skill is the ability to listen – not only to what people are saying but also the nuances and meanings behind their words.
 Your communication skills should cross all formats — phone conversations, emails, text messaging, and blogging.

 - Be aware that the model is evolving.
 While striving to make partner is an admirable goal, you should also be aware that increased competition has pressured firms to make changes to the traditional partnership model in recent years.
 According to the ABA, the changes are leading to an unprecedented range of alternatives to traditional partnership.

 The ABA also notes that some law firms with traditional partnership tracks are choosing to extend the track to eight, nine, ten, or even eleven years.
 Because of this, it's even more important to show your firm you're partner-material early on.
 Develop your business and networking skills from the very beginning and demonstrate your rainmaking abilities.
 These factors could make all the difference down the line.

 Research for legal career planning

-For more information on salary ranges for legal jobs, download a complimentary copy of the Robert Half Legal Salary Guide.
+For more information on salary ranges for legal jobs, get your copy of the Robert Half Legal Salary Guide.